On the closure of the positive Hodge locus: Weakly special subvarieties and bi-algebraic geometry for

 \subsubsection{Weakly special subvarieties of Hodge varieties}

-In this paper all connected Hodge data (see \cite[Def.
-3.3]{klin}) and connected Hodge varieties (see \cite[Def.
-3.8]{klin}) are pure.
 Let $(\G, \cD^+)$ be a connected Hodge datum and $Y= \Gamma \backslash \cD^+$ an associated connected Hodge variety.
 Hence $Y$ is an arithmetic quotient in the sense of \cite[Section 1]{BKT} endowed with a natural complex analytic structure (which is not algebraic in general).
 Recall that a Hodge morphism between connected Hodge varieties is the complex analytic map deduced from a morphism of the corresponding Hodge data (see \cite[Lemma 3.9]{klin}).
 The special and weakly special subvarieties of $Y$ are irreducible analytic subvarieties of $Y$ defined as follows (see \cite[Def.7.1]{klin}): \begin{defi} Let $Y$ be a connected Hodge variety.

-\begin{itemize} \item[(1)] The image of any Hodge morphism $T \lo Y$ between connected Hodge varieties is called a special subvariety of $Y$. \item[(2)] Consider any Hodge morphism $\varphi: T_1 \times T_2 \lo Y$ between connected Hodge varieties and any point $t_2 \in T_2$.
+\begin{itemize} \item[(1)] The image of any Hodge morphism $T \to Y$ between connected Hodge varieties is called a special subvariety of $Y$. \item[(2)] Consider any Hodge morphism $\varphi: T_1 \times T_2 \to Y$ between connected Hodge varieties and any point $t_2 \in T_2$.
 Then the image $\varphi(T_1 \times \{t_2\})$ is called a weakly special subvariety of $Y$.
 It is said to be strict if it is distinct from $Y$. \end{itemize} \end{defi}

 \begin{rem} \cite[Def.7.1]{klin}, valid more generally for $Y$ a mixed Hodge variety and generalizing \cite[Def.4.1]{Pink05} to this context, gives the following apparently more general definition of a weakly special subvariety.
 Consider any Hodge morphisms $R \stackrel{\pi}{\leftarrow} T \stackrel{i}{\rightarrow} Y$ between (possibly mixed) connected Hodge varieties and any point $r \in R$.
 Then any irreducible component of $i(\pi^{-1}(r))$ is called a weakly special subvariety of $Y$.
 When $Y$ is pure, i.e. $\G$ is a reductive group, one easily checks that this definition reduces to \Cref{defiWSperiod}(2) above. \end{rem}